kenorb/katacoda-scenarios/corda-ansible-install/step8.md

 Check the node's log file by: `tail /opt/corda/logs/*.log`{{execute}}.

-## Verify
+## Expected outcome

-After successful run of the playbook, in the last lines of play ("Register node" section), you should see the following message (in yellow color):
+After successful run of the playbook, in the last lines of play ("Register node" section), you should see the following yello message (in yellow color):

 > Registering as a new participant with Corda network